-Psychology and the Construction of Reality: Challenges to Native Realism
+Psychology and the Construction of Reality: Challenges to Naive Realism

-Native realism, also called direct realism or common-sense realism is one of the founding theories which discusses our perception of the world around us.
-The theory of native realism says that there is an actual physical reality that exists and our senses provide us with the direct awareness of this reality.
+Naive realism, also called direct realism. common-sense realism or non-conceptual realism is one of the founding theories which discusses our perception of the world around us.
+The theory of naive realism says that there is an actual physical reality that exists and our senses provide us with the direct awareness of this reality.
 Reality is believed to be separate from our interpretations of what we perceive.
+Put another way, intuitions or direct perception can present us with empirical objects without any application of concepts in the form of interpretation (Gomes, 2013).

 For example, if I see a tree in front of me with green leaves that is because there is a tree in front of me with green leaves.
 I determine it is beautiful because it is straight and healthy and the leaves are alive and bright green, the objective definition of beauty for a tree.